-* Following development of the landmark DC-3 / C-47 twin-piston airliner, the Douglas firm went on to develop a four-engine successor, which emerged as the "DC-4" AKA "C-54".
+* Following development of the landmark DC-3 / C-47 twin-piston airliner, the Douglas firm went on to develop a four-engine successor, which emerged as the "DC-4", mostly produced as the military "C-54".
 While not as successful as the DC-3, the DC-4 was built in good numbers, and led to improved "DC-6" and "DC-7" derivatives, which were also built in fair numbers.
 This document provides a history and description of the DC-4, DC-6, and DC-7.

 * In 1935, in response to a requirement from United Air Lines, the Douglas firm began work on a four-engine airliner to follow the company's twin-engine DC-3.
 The new airliner, of course the "DC-4", was to have twice the passenger capacity of the DC-3, with 42 passenger seats, or 30 seats as a sleeper transport, along with cabin pressurization and climate control.